pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.1.0 =
+* New "User-Created Drawings" option for the "Content" conversion mode.
+It helps to capture user-created canvas drawings.
+* New "Output Name" option - specifies the output filename directly in the plugin settings.
+It can still be rewritten with a shortcode or PHP function.
+* Fixed UTF-8 output filename for MS Edge.
+* Fixed error in "Send PDF via e-mail"

 = 2.0.0 =
 * New "Converter Version" option - specifies the version of the internal Pdfcrowd converter.
 Details about Pdfcrowd [versioning](https://pdfcrowd.com/doc/api/versioning/).
 * New "Load Iframes" option - specifies how iframes are handled.